SheetalMaurya/MvvmCross-Wiki/v3-02-03-Tip-Calc-A-Xamarin.Android-UI-project.md

     local:MvxBind="Text SubTotal"

-What this means is:
+What this line means is:

+* data-bind:
-* data-bind the property `Text` on the `View`
+  * the property `Text` on the `View`
-* to the property `SubTotal` on the `DataContext` (which in this case will be a `TipViewModel`)
+  * to the property `SubTotal` on the `DataContext` - which in this case will be a `TipViewModel`
+* so:
+  * whenever the `TipViewModel` calls `RaisePropertyChanged` on `SubTotal` then the `View` should update
+  * and whenever the user enters text into the `View` then the `SubTotal` value should be `set` on the `TipViewModel`

+Note that this `TwoWay` binding is **different** to XAML where generally the default `BindingMode` is only `OneWay`.

-In later topics, we'll return to show you many more options for data-binding, including `ValueConverter`s, but for now all our binding uses this simple `View_Property ViewModel_Property` syntax
+In later topics, we'll return to show you more options for data-binding, including how to use `ValueConverter`s, but for now all our binding uses this simple `ViewProperty ViewModelProperty` syntax.

 ### Add the View class

+With our AXML layout complete, we can now add the C# `Activity` which is used to display this content.
+For developers coming from XAML backgrounds, these `Activity` classes are roughly equivalent to `Page` objects in WindowsPhone on WindowsStore applications - they own the 'whole screen' and have a lifecycle which means that only one of them is shown at any one time.

+To create our `Activity` - which will also be our Mvvm `View`:

-Create a Views folder within your TipCalc.UI.Droid project
+* Create a Views folder within your TipCalc.UI.Droid project

-Within this folder create a new C# class - `TipView`
+* Within this folder create a new C# class - `TipView`

-This class will:
+* This class will:

-- inherit from `MvxActivity`
+ * inherit from `MvxActivity`

+            public class TipCalcView : MvxActivity

-- be marked with the Xamarin.Android `Activity` attribute, marking it as the `MainLauncher` for the project
+ * be marked with the Xamarin.Android `Activity` attribute, marking it as the `MainLauncher` for the project

+            [Activity(MainLauncher=true)]

-- provide a `new ViewModel` Property to specify the type of ViewModel it expects - the `TipViewModel`
+ * provide a `new ViewModel` Property to specify the type of ViewModel it expects - the `TipViewModel`

+            public new TipViewModel ViewModel
+            {
+                get { return (TipViewModel)base.ViewModel; }
+                set { base.ViewModel = value; }
+            }

-- use `OnViewModelSet` to inflate its `ContentView` from the AXML - this will use a resource identifier generated by the Android and Xamarin tools.
+ * use `OnViewModelSet` to inflate its `ContentView` from the AXML - this will use a resource identifier generated by the Android and Xamarin tools.

+            protected override void OnViewModelSet()
+            {
+                SetContentView(Resource.Layout.View_Tip);
+            }

-As a result this class is very simple:
+As a result this completed class is very simple:

     [Activity(MainLauncher=true)]
     public class TipCalcView : MvxActivity